The film is rated 12A for infrequent strong language and moderate sex references.

 Each factor listed below is expanded with possible examples of when the factor might come into play.

 Does the depiction make sexual or sadistic violence seem normal, appealing, or arousing?

 For example, the perpetrators are characters with whom the viewer might identify.
 The scene is shot in a way which might invite the viewer to identify with the perpetrator(s).
-Violence is glamorised in a way which could
+Violence is glamorised in a way which could arouse the

-raise concerns about the enactment of sexual fantasies, particularly among vulnerable viewers.
+the enactment of sexual fantasies, particularly among vulnerable viewers.

 Is the depiction likely to appeal especially to impressionable or vulnerable viewers, including young men and gang members, with the result that it might influence their behaviour or attitudes in a way which may cause harm?